Yesterday I found out you can’t disable YouTube’s “related videos” anymore.

 However, I don’t recommend this for novices.

-Videos will load slow, unless you carefully consider compression (try saying that 3 times fast).
+Videos will load slow, unless you carefully consider compression.
 I recommend keeping your video files under 5MB (and no more than 10MB).
-That might sound crazy to some of you, but self-hosting larger videos will likely cause slowdowns across your entire website.
+That might sound crazy to some of you, but self-hosting larger videos can cause significant slowdowns across your entire website.

-To compress your videos, I strongly recommend using a free program called HandBrake.
-It does a better job than anything I know, at optimizing videos.
+To compress your videos, I strongly recommend a free program called HandBrake.
+It’s fantastic at making files tiny with minimal loss of quality.

 Read more about The Pros and Cons of Self-Hosting Video.